-(CNN)Here is a look at the life of George Ryan, former Governor of Illinois.
+(CNN)Here is a look at the life of George Ryan, the former governor of Illinois who served time in prison after being convicted on racketeering, conspiracy and fraud charges.

 Birth date: February 24, 1934